 What Makes It Stand Out: The squeaker inside a 2.5-inch tennis ball energizes fetch sessions, while the four-pack lets you pepper the yard for extended games without constant retrieval.

-Pros – Lightweight, squeaky incentive; good bounce; multiple colors for rotation; fits standard launchers.
+- Squeaky incentive; good bounce; multiple colors for rotation; fits standard launchers.

-Cons – Tennis felt shreds under strong jaws; squeaker can be removed by determined chewers; not for water play or giant breeds.
+- Tennis felt shreds under strong jaws; squeaker can be removed by determined chewers; not for water play or giant breeds

 Bottom Line: A bargain buy for moderate chewers who love squeaks.
 Ideal indoors and in fenced yards, but supervise closely to preserve the squeaker and fabric.